 Neonatal HSV infections occur only if the mother is shedding the virus at the time of delivery.
 Being symptomatic is not related to the risk of neonatal HSV infection; shedding is the more critical factor.
 Approximately 1.4 % of women with a prior history of recurrent genital herpes shed the virus at the time of delivery.

 Another important risk factor for neonatal transmission is whether the maternal infection was a primary infection or a recurrent one.
 Primary maternal HSV infections near the time of delivery are associated with a significantly higher risk of virus shedding at the time of delivery and, potentially, neonatal HSV infection.

 The other risk factors for neonatal HSV infection are vaginal delivery in a mother who is shedding the virus, the use of fetal scalp electrodes and other instrumentation during pregnancy, and the type of HSV.
 Maternal HSV-1 genital infection is associated with a higher risk of neonatal HSV than HSV-2.
 To lower the risk of transmission to the neonate, cesarean delivery is recommended.
 However, cesarean delivery in the case of prolonged rupture of membranes in a mother who is shedding the virus might not lower the risk of virus transmission to the neonate.

 Neonatal HSV infections can be classified into:

 - Skin, eye or mouth (SEM) disease

-The manifestations, sites of involvement, development, treatment, and mortality are not the same and are based on the type of the disease.
+The manifestations, involvement sites, development, treatment, and mortality depend on the type of disease.

 Intrauterine HSV Infection

-Before we discuss neonatal HSV infections in detail, let us talk about the least common type of HSV infections in the pediatric population, intrauterine HSV infections.
+The least common type of HSV infection in the pediatric population is intrauterine HSV infection.
 The estimated incidence of intrauterine HSV infection is 1 in 300,000 live births.